All about the World War I British Concrete Ships - The Crete Fleet

 Erlend lives near Oslo, Norway.

-If you are interested, we also have a Facebook page @thecretefleet and also an Instagram account the_crete_fleet which are easy to Like & Fol
+If you are interested, we also have a Facebook page @thecretefleet and also an Instagram account, the_crete_fleet and a Twitter page

-If you have any information about concrete ships, you can email Richard @ lewisrichardg@hotmail.com or perhaps comment on our social media
+If you have any information about concrete ships, you can email Richard @ lewisrichardg@hotmail.com or perhaps comment on our social media.

-Copyright © 2023 The Crete Fleet - All Rights Reserved.
+Copyright © 2024 The Crete Fleet - All Rights Reserved.